pythia-project/pythia-core/docs/presentation.rst

 Hello World example
 -------------------

 Let us examine a simple example of a job whose execution simply returns `Hello World!`.
+This example can be found in the ``tasks`` directory of the `pythia-core repository
+<https://github.com/pythia-project/pythia>`_ on GitHub.
 The first thing to do is to define the task filesystem.
 The first file, namely ``hello.sh``, is just a shell script that prints ``Hello World!`` on the standard output.

 .. code-block:: shell